 Warehouse Mobile uses the 2Degrees mobile network although it is not clear from its website whether it is owned by The Warehouse or is a subsidiary of 2Degrees.
 (If anyone can confirm what company owns the Warehouse Mobile brand please email via this link with this information and the reference source so this post can be updated.)

-Therefore, based on the information to hand at the moment, Slingshot emerges as the best choice from New Zealand’s mobile companies from the point of view of not supporting the companies that want to deploy 5G in NZ.
+Therefore, based on the information to hand at the moment, Compass and Slingshot emerges as the best choice from New Zealand’s mobile companies from the point of view of not supporting the companies that want to deploy 5G in NZ.
 (Slingshot mobile uses Spark’s network but Spark will make less money from your mobile spend if you do not pay them directly.
 It is not clear from the Compass’s website which mobile network it may use.)

 Safer Mobile Phone Use